 Elite athletes can also suffer from asthma

 Even elite athletes can suffer from asthma, but they control it by warm-up exercises or careful use of medication.
 Some asthma medications are approved for use in athletes participating in competitive sport, although many sporting bodies require a doctor's letter confirming that the athlete has asthma.

 Some medicines must be declared

-Other medications (such as inhaled steroid puffers and leukotriene antagonists) are also approved as long as their use is declared.
+Some medications (such as inhaled steroid puffers and leukotriene antagonists) are also approved as long as their use is declared.
 Oral steroids must be declared and are not allowed within 6 weeks of competition.

 As regulations change it is important to checkwhich medications are currently banned substances.
 Athletes competing at state or higher levels of competition should contact their national sporting organization to obtain additional information.
-The Australian Sports Drug Agency operates a toll free hotline to provide current information.

 Asthma must be controlled during pregnancy

 Some increased shortness of breath during pregnancy is normal as the baby takes up space in the body which affects breathing space.
 Fortunately, asthma does not normally worsen during pregnancy.
 If it does, it is still important to treat the asthma.
 Uncontrolled asthma is a much greater risk to the baby than any theoretical risk of medication.

 There is little evidence that the medications used to treat asthma harm the developing baby in any way, if taken according to the directions.